Last Updated on November 27, 2020 by Queenie Mak

 And if you are at the Peak when the sun goes down, the view of Victoria Harbour changes dramatically as all the buildings light up and brighten the harbour.

-At 494 meters, it is the highest point of High West.
+At 494 meters, it is the highest point of High West hiking trail.
 There is a signpost that tells you the current day (newly built in 2019), a triangulation station and two aerial maps indicating all the major areas and highlights of the western side of HK Island.

 And this is one of the best spots to watch the sunset in Hong Kong.
-It is worth the trek to the summit and watch the sun set in the distance.
+It is worth the short trek to the summit and watch the sunset in the distance.

 Google Maps says it takes 12 minutes to reach the summit.
 I can tell you this much – it took me more than 12 minutes!
 The trail is straight up a flight of stairs, so depending on your athleticism, it will take you between 15 to 25 minutes.
 Don’t worry about reaching the top quickly; take your time and enjoy the views along the way.

-Every time I climb High West, I always see people climbing over the rope barriers beyond the triangulation station at the summit.
+Every time I climb the High West trail, I always see people climbing over the rope barriers beyond the triangulation station at the summit.